 It took me a year to finally cancel this phone service and another six months for them to admit they had failed to act as I requested.
 (After many kind requests and a few not so friendly demands) they finally sent a letter admitting their error to credit report agencies, both admitting and requesting a correction on my credit reports that null and voided their accusations of my bad credit practices..

 Not all companies are like this, but if you encounter a similar circumstance, the only thing you can do is be insistent that they correct the errors of their ways and follow up to see that they do so.

 With any luck, you won't have to deal with this, but the best plan of action is to assume that it could happen and act accordingly.
 Good Luck!

 The first question to ask is if you have a contract for a year or two?
 Some cable companies require a contract so check your paperwork and then call them to verify if you are on a month to month or extended contract agreement.

 The black box belongs to the cable company and you will need physically to take it to your local cable company office.
 The best thing to do is cancel services while you're at the office returning the box and ask them for print out proof of the cancellation and return of the box before you leave the office.

 You have all given me such helpful advice!
 I realize now that there is a digital converter box and antennae that I will need to purchase.
-A sales rep told me that for my area, I would need an amplified antennae.
-Any comments on purchasing any of these?
-And are all digital converter boxes the same?

 Big Sis, glad we've been helpful. :-) It would be best to submit your latest question as a new question because not everyone checks back for updated feedback on questions they've answered.
 Your chances of receiving more good answers would work better by submitting it separately.